ElektraInitiative/libelektra/src/plugins/resolver/README.md

 Note that the file permissions apply, so it might be possible for non-root to modify keys in system.

+See [COMPILE.md](/doc/COMPILE.md) for a documentation of possible variants.

 ### XDG Compatibility ###